Top 10 Tips on How to Stop Smoking – Allen Carr’s Easyway

-4. Your body will continue to withdraw from nicotine for a few days but that doesn’t mean you have to be miserable.
+Your body will continue to withdraw from nicotine for a few days but that doesn’t mean you have to be miserable or crave cigarettes.
 The physical withdrawal is very slight – there is no pain – and it passes quickly.
 What’s more, it’s what smokers suffer all their smoking lives.
 Non-smokers do not suffer it.
 You are a non-smoker and so you’ll soon be free of it forever.

 If you associate a cigarette with a coffee, tea, drink or break, have your coffee, tea, drink or break and at that moment, instead of thinking: “I can’t have a cigarette now”, simply think: “Isn’t it great: I can enjoy this moment without having to choke myself to death”.

-6. Don’t try not to think about smoking – it doesn’t work.
+Don’t try to “not to think about” smoking – it doesn’t work.
 If I say: “Don’t think about a brick wall, what are you thinking about?
 Just make sure that whenever you are thinking about it, you’re not thinking: “I want a cigarette but I can’t have one” but instead: “Isn’t is marvellous: I don’t need to smoke anymore and I don’t want to smoke anymore.
 Yippee, I’m a non-smoker!”
 Then you can think about it all you like and you’ll still be happy.

-8. Do not use any substitutes.
+Do not use any substitutes.
 They all make it more difficult to stop because they perpetuate the illusion that you’re making a sacrifice.
-Substitutes that contain nicotine, i.e. so-called Nicotine Replacement Therapy – patches, gums, nasal sprays and inhalators – are particularly unhelpful as they simply keep the addiction to nicotine alive.
+Substitutes that contain nicotine such as e-cigarettes or so-called Nicotine Replacement Therapy; patches, gums, nasal sprays and inhalators – are particularly unhelpful as they simply keep the addiction to nicotine alive.
 It’s like advising a heroin addict who’s smoking the drug off foil, to start injecting it instead.